James Hamilton, Duke of Châtellerault: Pro-French policy

 In September 1547 Arran assembled a large Scottish army to resist an English invasion led by Edward Seymour, Duke of Somerset but was defeated at the battle of Pinkie.
 He was forced to abandon some of his clothes at the battlefield.
 He nevertheless held onto the regency and continued to lead forces against the occupying troops.
-For two weeks in February 1548 Arran led a campaign in Teviotdale with Monsieur d'Essé to recapture Ferniehirst Castle and punish borderers.
+For two weeks in February 1548, Arran led a campaign in Teviotdale with Monsieur d'Essé to recapture Ferniehirst Castle and punish borderers.
 He held discussions at Jedburgh with Nicolas Durand de Villegaignon over the site and financing of a new fort.

-Arran reluctantly agreed in July 1548 to Mary's marriage to Francis, eldest son of King Henry II of France.
-Henry II rewarded him by making him Duke of Châtellerault on 8 February 1549 and a knight of the Order of Saint Michael.
+Arran reluctantly agreed in July 1548 to Mary's marriage to Francis, eldest son of Henry II of France.
+Henry II, by the Treaty of Haddington claimed to be Protector of Scotland, and rewarded Arran by making him Duke of Châtellerault on 8 February 1549 and a knight of the Order of Saint Michael.

-On 19 April 1550 Regent Arran and his Privy Council made legislation about foodstuffs and rising prices.
+On 19 April 1550, Regent Arran and his Privy Council made legislation about foodstuffs and rising prices.
 The people of Scotland were to reduce their diets and banqueting.
 Prices were set for wild birds and rabbits, swans would be 5 shillings, plovers 5 pence.
 River birds including herons and ducks were to be caught by hawking.
 It was forbidden to shoot deer or birds for the table with "half hag or culverin or pistolate".
 These acts were ratified by Parliament.

+Arran came to the north of Scotland in 1552, visiting Aberdeen, Dunnotar Castle, and Huntly Castle where his daughter Barbara Hamilton lived with the family of her husband Alexander, Lord Gordon.
+He held "justice ayres" or courts and was accompanied by musicians, much like a Scottish monarch on progress.